A look at what the Moonpig Prepay scheme is and whether you can save more money from it compared to getting cashback.

 I’ve added two products, one is called, “Grand Truffle Collection” (sounds damn delicious!) and the other is, “Sipsmith Hot Gin & Tonic Sipping Set.”

 The initial checkout value in this scenario is £66.30 including postage and packaging.
 Here’s a table of all the calculations done.
-The “Net Cost” is the amount difference that would be made to your bank account.
+The “Net Cost” is the amount of difference that would be made to your bank account.

 |With Cashback||With £40 Moonpig Prepay||With £60 Moonpig Prepay|